The Stables at West Lyham

 A travel cot and highchair can be provided on request, however, please note there is limited space in the bedrooms for a travel cot.

 Please note that to the front of The Stables is a large gravelled courtyard with flower beds and two large water features with fountains.
 While this courtyard is enclosed and is for use by guests staying at The Steading at West Lyham, it is very important that children are supervised at all times when outside The Stables.

 Three dogs are welcome at The Stables at a charge of £15 per dog.
 Additional dogs may be considered on request.

 Bed linen, towels and guest toiletries are provided.
 A hairdryer is provided in each bedroom.

 Wi-Fi is available and is a good speed and sufficient for streaming.
 Mobile coverage is poor.
 Guests can make Wi-Fi calls and there is a landline for emergency, local and out going calls.

 There is underfloor heating throughout.

-The Stables at West Lyham adjoins The Smithy at West Lyham which is a holiday cottage sleeping two guests.
-The garden areas are shared.
-A further holiday home called The Steading sits opposite.
+The Stables at West Lyham adjoins The Smithy at West Lyham, which is another holiday cottage sleeping two guests.
+The lawned garden areas are shared.

 The local village of Chatton (1.5 miles) is a short drive or thirty-minute walk away.
 Stop by The Percy Arms Hotel for a drink or something to eat.
 They serve food all day and their Sunday roast dinners are well-known locally.